Allosker/MPML/README.md

 ## Purpose of MPML

 MPML is a Multi-Purpose Math Library (hence the acronym) with a special emphasis on **Graphics Mathematics**; as such, the library is meant to be used with *OpenGL*, *DirectX*, and *Vulkan*.
-MPML was mainly written as part of my own ecosystem which are all meant to be used with my forthcoming **Graphics Engine**; MPML aspires to be at its core.
+MPML was mainly written as part of my own ecosystem (along with many more libraries) which are all meant to be used with my forthcoming **Graphics Engine**; MPML aspires to be at its core.

 ## Features